From one generation to the next: A mother and daughter’s shared journey in dietetics.

 A Shared Legacy

-For Tania, retirement marks the close of a distinguished career spanning hospitals, lecturing, and mentoring.
+For Tania, retirement marks the close of a distinguished career spanning hospitals, functional food manufacturing, lecturing, and mentoring.
 For Yasmin, her professional journey continues, shaping a new generation of practice.
 Together, they embody the evolution of dietetics - and the impact of mentorship and advocacy.

 Sometimes, influence doesn’t look like persuasion - it looks like leading with purpose.